Dream pop: Late 1980s–1990s: shoegaze scene

-2000s: Contemporary developments
+21st century

 The 2007 album Person Pitch by Panda Bear combined Beach Boys-influenced dream pop with modern sampledelic techniques, winning acclaim and exerting wide influence.
 Much of the music associated with the 2009-coined term "chillwave" can be considered dream pop.
 (Note: In the opinion of Grantlands David Schilling, the critical discussion surrounding "chillwave" revealed that labels such as "shoegaze" and "dream pop" were ultimately "arbitrary and meaningless".)
 Baltimore duo Beach House's 2010 album Teen Dream established the group as purveyors of modern dream pop that drew on the "languid reveries" of Cocteau Twins, Mazzy Star and Galaxie 500.
 The group's success solidified the popularity of dream pop with Millennials.
+Wild Nothing's Gemini (2010), The Radio Dept.'s Clinging to a Scheme (2010), Chromatics' Kill for Love (2012), and DIIV's Oshin (2012) have all been called some of the best dream pop albums by Pitchfork.
+I Break Horses's debut Hearts (2011), The Joy Formidable's debut The Big Roar (2011), Alvvays' second album Antisocialites (2017), and Jay Som's second album Everybody Works (2017) were all included on a list titled "The 25 Best Dream Pop Albums of All Time" by Paste Magazine.
+Rolling Stone described Lana Del Rey's 2014 album Ultraviolence as her rebranding as a "dream-pop heroine".